-- The FPGA device and the user design create system power supply and heat dissipation requirements. - Power supplies must be able to meet maximum power requirements and the device must remain within the recommended voltage and temperature operating conditions during operation.
-Power estimation and thermal modeling may be required in order to ensure that the device stays within these limits.
+- The device and the user design create system power supply and heat dissipation requirements. - Power supplies must be able to meet maximum power requirements and the device must remain within the recommended voltage and temperature operating conditions during operation.
+Power estimation and thermal modeling might be required to ensure that the device stays within these limits. - Plan for the consolidation of power rails and their impact on power domain switching.

-For these reasons, you must understand the power and cooling requirements of the FPGA device.
+For these reasons, you must understand the power and cooling requirements of the device.
 These must be designed on the board.

-Power Supply Paths on FPGA Devices
+Power Supply Paths on Devices

-Multiple power supplies are required to power an FPGA device.
+Multiple power supplies are required to power a device.
 Some of this power must be provided in a specific sequence.
-Consider the use of power monitoring or sequencing circuitry to provide the correct power-on sequence to the FPGA device and GTs, as well as any additional active components on the board.
-More complex environments may benefit from the use of a microcontroller or system and power management bus such as SMBUS or PMBUS to control the power and reset process.
+Consider the use of power monitoring or sequencing circuitry to provide the correct power-on sequence to the device and GTs as well as any additional active components on the board.
+More complex environments might benefit from the use of a microcontroller or system and power management bus such as SMBUS or PMBUS to control the power and reset process.
 Specific details regarding on/off sequencing can be found in the device data sheet.
+For more information on supply consolidation and topologies, see the PCB Design Guide [Ref 38] for your device.

-The separate sources provide the required power for the different FPGA resources.
+The separate sources provide the required power for the different device resources.
 This allows different resources to work at different voltage levels for increased performance or signal strength, while preserving a high immunity to noise and parasitic effects.